 top of page

-THE ISSUES
+LEGISLATION & THE ISSUES

 I continue to look forward to our dialogue on the many issues that face our City, as well as matters that are personal to my constituents.
 As I continue to become increasingly acclimated to representing you on the City Council, I continue to recognize that this position has two distinct components:

-1) making critical legislative and policy decisions on behalf of our City, including co-sponsoring, supporting, and/or voting for legislation that improves the quality of life for all of our City’s residents;
+1) Making critical legislative and policy decisions on behalf of our City, including co-sponsoring, supporting, and/or voting for legislation that improves the quality of life for all of our City’s residents;

-2) responding, in a timely, efficient, and effective manner, to constituent concerns and challenges, and the growth and/or development issues that impact Ward 3.
+2) Responding, in a timely, efficient, and effective manner, to constituent concerns and challenges, and the growth and/or development issues that impact Ward 3.

 • Working with the City to designate additional historic landmarks in Ward 3